 The most common ways hackers & bots break into WordPress Websites are:

-- Known vulnerabilities in WordPress itself.
+- Known vulnerabilities in WordPress itself

 These happen infrequently, but are always added to the hacker’s arsenal of attacks.

-- Insecure themes.
+- Insecure themes

 Third-party themes are a common point of attack if they are not written to security best-practice principles.

-- Vulnerable plugins.
+- Vulnerable plugins

 The most common method of attack.
 Some plugins become abandoned by their developers, others aren’t patched quickly enough.

-- Weak passwords.
+- Weak passwords

 We see this way too often – choosing an easy to remember password based on dictionary words will eventually lead to tears.

-How to defend your website against attacks
+How to prevent your WordPress website from being hacked

 This is the most important action you can take to avoid your site getting hacked.
 Log in regularly to your website and apply any updates to WordPress core, themes and plugins whenever they become available.
 Don’t leave it to your imperfect memory, set yourself a calendar reminder to do this once every week or two.

-Install a security plugin
+- Install a security plugin

 Install a security plugin like Wordfence, Sucuri or iThemes Security.
 These plugins scan your WordPress core, known plugins and themes against a database of reference code, alerting you to any differences between the reference code and the code on your site.
 They also provide other features like malware scanning, automatic firewalling and preventing attacks from known malicious IP addresses.

-Use a password manager
+- Use a password manager

-Take regular backups
+- Take regular backups

 It’s always a good idea to keep backups.
 And even in spite of your best efforts, it’s possible that a vulnerability could be discovered and used against your website before a security update is available.
 All of Serversaurus’ shared hosting accounts are backed up every 4 hours using JetBackup and around 3 weeks of backups are retained.
 There is a simple and quick interface to restore your hosting account within minutes from a prior backup.
 We also recommend keeping your own backups, just to complete your peace-of-mind.
 WordPress can automatically email you a copy of your database periodically using the WordPress Database Backup plugin.